 5. AWS Elastic Beanstalk- Want to launch a web application that has the capacity to scale as per requirement then Beanstalk is the easy solution for the same.
 They developed with java, .NET, PHP, Nodes.js, Python, and Ruby.

 One container per EC2, exposed with ALB.
 Its works with private ECR.
 No serverless (Fargate)option.
 Auto-scale based on ALB connection, and EC2 metrics.
 Its works with EFS.
 It can be cost-ineffective.
 An important thing is super to run your container.

-6. Amazon light sail-One container per pseudo EC2, exposed with ALB.
+6. Amazon light sail-One container per pseudo-EC2, exposed with ALB.
 Its works with public ECR.
 No serverless (Fargate) option.
-You specify the number of pseudo EC2, no auto-scaling.
+You specify the number of pseudo-EC2, with no auto-scaling.
 Need to peer light sail VPC to regular VPC for EFS.
 Fixed cost per month.

 7. AWS Fargate- Fargate still belongs to either ECS or EKS.
-Its max 4vCPU, 30 GB RAM.
+It’s maxed 4vCPU, 30 GB RAM.
 No GPU.
 No windows container (Convert to.
 Net core to run in Linux).
 No daemon set, no privileged mode.
-Cost based on CPU, and memory.
+Cost is based on CPU and memory.

 FAQ On What is AWS

 Q1: How flexible is Amazon Web Services (AWS)?